240 – Dress Code

 3. Extreme or ornate tie tacks,

-4. Flip-flops, or slippers,
+4. Flip-flops or slippers,

-5. Pullover shirts and shirts with no collars,
+5. Shirts with no collars,

 6. Skirts shorter than one inch above the knees, and